-Having a virtual business office address isn’t just vital to your Limited Hong Kong company image; it is mandatory.
-The address must be a commercial address, and if your company changes office address, you must notify the Hong Kong Companies Registry within 15 days.
-Failure to do so is an offense, and every responsible person of the Hong Kong company can be liable for a late fee of HK$1,000 per day.
+To register a business in Hong Kong, you must have a registered commercial address.
+If your company moves to a new office, you must notify the Hong Kong Companies Registry within 15 days.
+Failure to do so is an offence, and every person responsible for the company can be liable for a late fee of HK$1,000 per day.

 The Hong Kong SAR government usually sends four letters to a Hong Kong limited company per year: one (1) from the Statistics Department and three (3) from the Inland Revenue Department.
-All of these letters have a timeframe to reply, and a late fee will incur if one does not respond before the deadline.
-Hence, it is essential to appoint a reliable and licensed Trust or Company Service Provider (TCSP) to register your business office address in Hong Kong.
+All these letters have a timeframe to reply, and a late fee will incur if one does not respond before the deadline.
+Hence, it is important to choose a reliable TCSP licensee for the business office address service.

-We do not merely provide an address parking service for communication.
-Our team opens and scans government letters free of charge.
-We provide appropriate guidelines so customers can understand the action(s) to be done quickly.
-It is a hassle-free service.
-Customers can also expect prompt and reliable updates, so you can focus your efforts on developing your business.
+We do not merely provide an address parking service.
+If your company receives any government mail, our team will open and scan them free of charge.
+We provide appropriate guidelines so you can understand the action(s) needed to be taken.
+As a hassle-free service, you can also expect prompt and reliable updates so you can focus on developing your business.

 Which Virtual Office Address Should I Rent for My Business?

-Get Started HK has an office in all three districts in Hong Kong and we recommend foreigners to choose our Central office.
+Get Started HK has an office in all three districts in Hong Kong.
+We recommend choosing our Central office if you want to register a business in Hong Kong.
 Our office addresses are:

 - Level 7, World Trust Tower, 50 Stanley Street, Central